Codezerker/RyCooder/README.md

 rycooder
 ```

 When you run `rycooder` in a folder, it will add all the music files founded in the current folder and all its subfolders to the playing queue.

 RyCooder regards only `.mp3` and `.m4a` files as _music files_ currently.

 ## TODO

-- Parse iTunes Library
+- Parse iTunes music library
 - Support more audio formats
-- Remove the dependency of `AVFoundation.framework`
 - Use the latest open source Swift toolchain